SifatRedwan1/Social-Computing/README.md

 # Social-Computing
-This project focuses on doing echo chamber detection in the online 'r\depression' subreddit in Reddit
+This project focuses on detecting echo chambers within the r/depression subreddit on Reddit.